siberianfox/tinygwiki/Connecting-TinyG.md

 Some useful information on wiring steppers can be found here: [http://reprap.org/wiki/Stepper_motor](http://reprap.org/wiki/Stepper_motor)

 ### Connector Pinouts
-Back to connecing your TinyG.
+Back to connecting your TinyG.
 Each of the 4 motor outputs have a four pin terminal block wired as:

 * A1
 * A2